In this article: Discover the best yoga poses for the Throat chakra and their benefits!

 As you inhale, slowly lift your head, neck, chest, elbows, and upper back off the ground while keeping your hips firmly planted on the mat or floor.

-You can also try variations of this pose such as placing one hand behind your head while keeping the second hand down on the ground, or bending one knee up off the ground and bringing it in toward your nose during the stretch.
+You can also try variations of this pose.
+For example, you can place one hand behind your head while keeping the second hand down on the ground.

 5. Puppy Pose – Anahatasana

-The Puppy Pose can help to open the throat chakra by gently massaging the thyroid gland in this area.
+Puppy Pose is another great posture to open the throat chakra.
+It gently massages the thyroid gland in this area.

-It can also help reduce tension in the neck and upper back, which can keep us from speaking freely about what we want or need.
+It can also help reduce tension in the neck and upper back.

-Practicing Puppy Pose on a regular basis may increase your ability to express yourself openly, as well as reduce any anxiety about sharing your ideas with others.
+Practicing Puppy Pose on a regular basis could increase your ability to express yourself openly, as well as reduce any anxiety about sharing your ideas with others.

 Keep your hips over your knees, your bum in the air.
 If it feels ok in your body, allow your chest and chin to come to the floor, really opening up through the throat.